isabel-ronan/reviewNursingHomeAI/README.md

 - Synthetic data generation to combat issues surrounding data availability issues.
 - A move towards palliative tools as opposed to emotional aids (ACP Family Meeting Smart Glasses Transcriber).
 - Using nurse notes and free-text data in decision support systems as an internationally-applicable form of data.
+- Palliative care definitions should be included in future work.